-Core personnel involved in Cornerstone's efforts to prevent and respond to sexual harassment and violence include, but are not limited to, the Title IX Coordinator, Title IX Deputy Coordinators, investigators, decision-makers, advisors, and appeal personnel.
+Core personnel involved in Cornerstone's efforts to prevent and respond to sexual harassment and violence include, but are not limited to, the Title IX Coordinator, Title IX Deputy Coordinators, investigators, decision-makers, advisors, informal resolution officers, and appeal personnel.
 All receive annual training related to their function.
 This training includes a combination of external resources and training events, printed resources, consultation with experts, and internal staff development exercises.
-These are documented annually in Cornerstone's Clery Report and are available on Cornerstone's website.
+These are documented annually and are available upon request by contacting the Title IX Coordinator.

-Campus Leader Training (Resident Assistants, Faculty)
+Campus Leader Training (Employees)

-Responsible employees, including staff, faculty, administrators, and Community Life student leaders (Resident Assistants and Commuter Assistants) receive annual training through a combination of online and on-ground resources.
+All employees, both responsible employees and confidential employees receive annual training through a combination of online and on-ground resources.
 Topics covered include definitions of incidents involving sexual harassment or violence, reporting requirements, and basic information related to the investigation/adjudication/appeal process.
+Annually, all employees complete training in order to know their requirements for reporting as well as ongoing prevention and bystander intervention practices.

-Campus Community Training (Students, Staff, Faculty)
+Campus Community Training (Students, Volunteers)